 \subsection{Adaptation to Unseen Language}

 So far our model has shown promising zero-shot performance.
 Here we extend the challenge of zero-shot translation by integrating a new language.
 Specifically, we finetune a trained English-centered many-to-many system with a new language using a small amount of $\text{X}_\textnormal{new}\leftrightarrow$ English parallel data.
 At test time, we perform zero-shot translation between $\text{X}_\textnormal{new}$ and all non-English languages previously involved in training.
 This practically simulates the scenario of later acquiring parallel data between a low-resource language and the central bridging language in an existing system.
 After finetuning with the new data, we can potentially increase translation coverage by $2N$ directions, with $N$ being the number of languages originally in training.

-We finetune a trained system for IWSLT (Row $1$ in Table \ref{tab:results_overview}) with a small amount of de $\leftrightarrow$ en data.
-To mirror a realistic low-resource scenario, the new data amount is kept at 10\% that of each original translation direction (14K in this case).
-When finetuning we still include the original $\text{X}_\textnormal{old}\leftrightarrow$ en training data, as otherwise the model would heavily overfit on the small amount of new data.
+We finetune a trained system on IWSLT (Row $1$ in Table \ref{tab:results_overview}) using a minimal amount of de $\leftrightarrow$ en data with 14K sentences.
+When finetuning we include the original $\text{X}_\textnormal{old}\leftrightarrow$ en training data, as otherwise the model would heavily overfit.
 This procedure is relatively lightweight, since the model has already converged on the original training data.

-As shown in Table \ref{tab:few_shot}, our model outperforms the baseline on zero-shot translation, especially when translating from the new language ($\text{X}_{\textnormal{new}}$ $\rightarrow$).
-When inspecting the outputs, we see the baseline often generates off-target outputs in English, resulting in the poor score of 1.8.
-We hypothesize that the baseline overfits more on the supervised direction ($\text{X}_{\textnormal{new}}$ $\rightarrow$ en), as evidenced by the higher score of 18.5.
-In contrast, our proposed model is less susceptible to this problem, and achieves consistently stronger zero-shot performance.
+In Table \ref{tab:few_shot}, our model outperforms the baseline on zero-shot translation, especially when translating from the new language ($\text{X}_{\textnormal{new}}$ $\rightarrow$).
+When inspecting the outputs, we see the baseline almost always translate into the wrong language (English), causing the low score of 1.8.
+We hypothesize that the baseline overfits more on the supervised direction ($\text{X}_{\textnormal{new}}$ $\rightarrow$ en), where it achieves the higher score of 18.5.
+In contrast, our model is less susceptible to this issue and consistently stronger under zero-shot conditions.